LiD-FL: Towards List-Decodable Federated Learning: Analysis

 We assume that each client has access to a validation oracle.
-This oracle takes the parameter $w$ of a model as input and then outputs the estimation of total loss given by this model $w$.
+This oracle takes the parameter $w$ of a model as input and then outputs the estimation of total loss given by this model $w$. \begin{definition} A validation oracle is $(\eta,p)$-accurate if for any parameter $w$, with probability at least $p$, its estimation $\hat{f}(w)$ of total loss at $w$ satisfies